 At present, the main frame, wheel hub, bearing seat and other castings are made of qt400-18al-1, which meets the requirements of mechanical properties and metallographic structure.
 Ultrasonic flaw detection shall meet the requirements of grade 2 in en12680 and magnetic particle flaw detection shall meet the requirements of grade 2 in en1369.

-With the increase of megawatt grade of wind turbine, nodular iron castings tend to be large and complex, which poses new challenges to the.
+With the increase of megawatt grade of wind turbine, nodular iron castings tend to be large and complex, which poses new challenges to the casting process.
 We need to continue to deeply study and explore the causes of casting shrinkage defects, put forward solutions, avoid shrinkage defects from the source and improve the qualified rate of castings.